 Tri-State was one of the first generation and transmission cooperatives to develop options for members to develop local renewable energy projects.
 Today, members have many options to pursue local renewable resources as they see fit.
-Members can serve up to 5% of their load with local resources, and above that level with a certain amount of community solar projects.
+Members can serve up to 5% of their load with local resources.
 Tri-State also works with our members to purchase renewable energy certificates (REC) from their local projects, or from net metered projects.
 Members can further support renewable energy by offering "green power programs" to consumers.

 Flexibility to meet member needs

 As part of our Responsible Energy Plan, we are working with our members to provide more flexible, partial requirements contracts.
 In addition to the opportunities above, this new type of contract gives members the option to self supply power up to 50% of their load, including through local renewable energy.
 In total, a pool of 300 megawatts is available for membership self supply.

 At the end of 2022, half our members had taken advantage of these member-led programs to develop local renewables, and together they’ve built over 131 megawatts of generation, with more on the way.

 Our clean energy transition significantly expands renewable energy generation.
 We’re accelerating the retirement of our coal generation and adding clean energy in locations across our members’ service territories.
 We've recently added two utility-scale wind projects and we're adding five utility-scale solar projects, bringing our system to almost 2 gigawatts of renewables by 2025.
 This will include the most solar of any cooperative in the nation.